Amed Rosario Player Props: Guardians vs. Yankees

-Amed Rosario -- 0-for-2 in his most recent game -- will be in action for the Cleveland Guardians versus the New York Yankees, with Gerrit Cole on the hill, on April 11 at 6:10 PM ET.
+Amed Rosario -- 0-for-2 in his most recent game -- will be in action for the Cleveland Guardians versus the New York Yankees, with Clarke Schmidt on the mound, on April 12 at 1:10 PM ET.

 He had a hitless showing in his previous game (0-for-2) against the Yankees.